JonPSmith/EfSchemaCompare/Readme.md

 # Current limitations

 1. CompareSqlToSql does not check on [Stored Procedures](https://msdn.microsoft.com/en-us/data/jj593489) at all.
 *Not hard to add, but I don't need it at the moment.
-If you want it then happy for you to do a PR*.
+If you want it then happy for you to do a Pull Request and add it yourself.*
 2. CompareSqlToSql does not check the [default contraint](http://www.w3schools.com/sql/sql_default.asp) on columns.
 *Again, not hard to add but I haven't had a problem with this, although one of the testers has.
-Again, PR if you need it.*
+Again, Pull request if you want to add that.*
 3. Minor point, but EF 6 create two indexes on one end of a ZeroOrOne to Many relationships.
 Currently I just report on what indexes EF has, but I'm not sure having both a clustered and non-clustered index on the same column is necessary. *Let me know if I'm wrong on that!*